Manuka Honey Guide

 Manuka Honey activity ratings

-There are now four main Manuka Honey ratings being sold within the UK – UMF™ Manuka Honey (also known as NPA), Active Manuka Honey (also known as TA), KFactor™ Manuka Honey and Methylglyoxal Manuka Honey (also known as MGO).
-A further detailed page regarding Manuka Honey Activity ratings can be found here: Manuka Honey Activity Testing.
+There are now three main Manuka Honey ratings being sold within the UK – UMF™ Manuka Honey, KFactor™ Manuka Honey and Methylglyoxal Manuka Honey (also known as MGO).